JLeData/music-genre-and-artist-analysis/data_cleaning/procedures.md

 SET daily_streams = CEIL(daily_streams);

 -- This query would have been utilized to update the floats into whole numbers for the analysis, but there is a restriction in the free version.

 -- Changing data types is not allowed as well to make it consistent with the other fields.

--- A syntax error appears saying changes to data type can affect the data
+-- A syntax error appears saying changes to data type can affect the data.

 -- Attempt to modify the data type (not applicable due to limitations):